ABenfer/flappy_game/README.md

 ![Late gap detection](https://paper-attachments.dropbox.com/s_BAA2E558C14F7C8036E2E8CF3D61765F9827C058A70CE5AD1203D4919BF35D00_1657368197493_test-14.png)

-If you want to create the illustrations on your own, change “write_files” in the config file to True and increase “point_list_length” to 100.000 (it caps the point list to a size of 500 to reduce computing time).
-Then run “illustrate.py” with the files in the directory specified in the config file as “f_dir”.
+If you want to create the illustrations on your own, change "write_files" in the config file to True and increase "point_list_length" to 100.000 (it caps the point list to a size of 500 to reduce computing time).
+Then run "illustrate.py" with the files in the directory specified in the config file as "f_dir".

-As a conclusion I think I got close to the optimum solution.
-There could be some potential in having a dynamic x-speed depending on the y-distance to the gap.
-However as the maximum acceleration in x-direction is very small, the potential is limited.
+To conclude, I see some potential in having a dynamic x-speed depending on the y-distance to the gap.
+However, as the maximum acceleration in x-direction is very small, the potential is limited.
 Also tuning the controller further could result in less overshoot crashes or faster reaction time.